driedfruit/php-pingback/README.md

-TODO: Clean up this readme (currently it's just a comment copy-past)
+TODO: Clean up this readme (currently it's just a copy-paste from comments)

+NOTE:

+Do not confuse with https://github.com/tedeh/pingback-php which is a similar library.

+# php-pingback

-LightPingBack is a light-weight pingback consumer/provider.
+Light-weight pingback consumer/provider.
 Implements this spec:
 http://www.hixie.ch/specs/pingback/pingback (see also http://www.xmlrpc.com/spec)
 License: 2-clause BSD -- driedfruit